fuel-infra/jimmy/DEVELOPMENT.rst

 Running and Updating configuration
 ==================================

-After it’s installed, you can invoke Jim by running 'python jim.py'.
+After it’s installed, you can invoke Jimmy by running 'python jimmy.py'.
 Make sure that that you have a configured YAML definition of jenkins configuration and the user you are running from has permissions at Jenkins.
 Check that ssh keys configured properly(to establish connection with Jenkins via ssh keys).